Kshitij-Kafle-123/GoLang/README.md

 # GoLang

-i'm in love with this kind of function
+i'm in love with this Function Syntax

 ```go